Patient Care Technician

 • Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

-• Duration: Ten months
+• Duration: Approximately 6 months

 Alamo Colleges District (Online)